If you want your partner to care about your feelings, seriously consider your point of view and be willing to make some changes, do these 7 things:

 4. Find the Understandable Part

-Ask clarifying questions until you think you understand the legitimate want, need, or logic behind their complaint.
+Ask clarifying questions until you think you understand the legitimate want, need, or logic behind their behavior or opinion (even if you don’t agree with it).

 If you’re having a hard time because they are talking angrily or harshly, don’t make a big deal of it, just try to redirect them.
 Say something like: